siberianfox/tinygwiki/Test-Jigs.md

 The rest of this page is a collection of random notes on building test jigs.
 Mostly it's a record of tricks learned the hard way and mistakes to be avoided.

 ###Parts and Tools Needed
+* Parts
   * Pogo board (tester board)
   * Pogo pins and receptacles (see below)
-* 1/16" plexiglass + laser cutter for spacer plate
+  * 1/16" plexiglass (spacer plate)
   * 4-40 socket-head screws, 1/4" and 3/8"
   * 4-40 1/4" hex standoffs, 3/4" length, female-female
+* Tools
+  * Numbered drill set
+  * Milling machine or drill press
+  * Laser cutter

 ###Pogo Board
 * Design the pogo board